ConsentAI/Docs/yellowpaper/strategic_initiatives.md

 # Strategic Initiatives

-The Consent Project is committed to pioneering strategic initiatives that bolster its ecosystem, enhancing interoperability, capital raising, and overall network sustainability.
+The Consent Protocol is committed to pioneering strategic initiatives that bolster its ecosystem, enhancing interoperability, capital raising, and overall network sustainability.
 Below are key strategic initiatives currently underway.

 ## Multi-Chain Strategy